OC boy receives special gift after donating thousands of toys for sick kids

 “We took out our LASD Motorsports Tesla, and he just fell in love it,” Armes recalled.
 “We gave him a ride around the block, and the rest was history.”

-What may have been one of the coolest parts of the tour for the boy: Joshua had the rare opportunity to ride in an MPAP, a military-style tactical vehicle that is designed to hold out against improvised explosive device or ambush attacks.
+One part of the tour might have been the coolest for Joshua.
+He had the rare opportunity to ride in an MRAP, a military-style tactical vehicle that is designed to hold out against improvised explosive device or ambush attacks.

 Local